Warwick Build Guide by J 2 the ROC

 Warwick is an auto-attack based champion, and Press the Attack is the best choice on him.
 Your Q procs on hit effects, so one use of Jaws of the Beast and two auto attacks will activate Press the Attack.

-Triumph is the best pick of the first set of runes, and will probably save your life on more than one occasion.
+Triumph is the best pick of the first set of runes, and will probably save your life on more than one occasion, especially when diving enemies under tower.

 Legend: Alacrity provides more attack speed for your auto attacks, and is more useful than tenacity or lifesteal.